-- 4.3.1.1 The licence applicant may only be a football club, defined as being the legal entity fully and solely responsible for the football team participating in domestic competitions which is either: - a registered member of the IFA and the Northern Ireland Football League (NIFL) (hereinafter: registered member).
-The membership must have lasted - by the start of the year - for at least one season; or any change to the legal form, legal group structure (including a merger with another entity or transfer of football activities to another entity) or identity (including headquarters, name or colours) of a licence applicant/ licensee must be notified to the IFA and UEFA before the start of the licensing process.
+- 4.3.1.1 The licence applicant may only be a football club, defined as being the legal entity fully and solely responsible for the football team participating in domestic competitions which is either: - a) a registered member of the IFA and the Northern Ireland Football League (NIFL) (hereinafter: registered member).
+The membership must have lasted by the start of the season for at least one season; or

-b) any above mentioned entity which has not been a member of the Irish Football Association for at least one year, providing that its membership is as a result of a transfer of membership from the entity which was previously a member, and such transfer of membership has been formally approved by the Football Committee of the Irish Football Association.

-Any change to the legal form, legal group structure (including a merger with another entity or transfer of football activities to another entity) or identity (including headquarters, name or colours) of a licence applicant during this period to the detriment of the integrity of a competition or to facilitate the licence applicant's qualification for a competition on sporting merit or its receipt of a licence is deemed as an interruption of membership within the meaning of this provision.

-- 4.3.1.2 Only a registered member, in line with 4.2 and 4.3.1.1 above, can apply for/ receive a licence.
-Individuals may not apply for/ receive a licence. - 4.3.1.3 The licence applicant is fully responsible for the participation of its first team in domestic and international football club competitions as well as for the fulfilment of the club licensing criteria.

-The licence applicant is, in particular, responsible for ensuring the following:

-- a) that all the compensation paid to the players arising from contractual or legal obligations and all the revenues arising from gate receipts are accounted for in the books of the registered member; - b) that the licence applicant is fully responsible for the football team composed of registered players participating in domestic and international competitions; - c) that the IFA is provided with all necessary information and documents relevant to proving that the licensing obligations are fulfilled, as these obligations relate to the sporting, infrastructure, personnel and administrative, legal and financial criteria set out under Chapters 6, 7, 8, 9 and 10 respectively; - d) that the IFA is provided with any other documentation relevant for decision-making.
-This includes information on the reporting entity/ entities in respect of which sporting, infrastructure, personnel and administrative, legal and financial information are required to be provided.
-In turn, the IFA must assess whether, in respect of each licence applicant, the selected reporting entity/ entities is appropriate for club licensing purposes;
+- any change to the legal form, legal group structure (including a merger with another entity or transfer of football activities to another entity) or identity (including headquarters, name or colours) of a licence applicant/licensee must be notified to the IFA and UEFA before the start of the licensing process. - b) any above mentioned entity which has not been a member of the Irish Football Association for at least one year, providing that its membership is as a result of a transfer of membership from the entity which was previously a member, and such transfer of membership has been formally approved by the Football Committee of the Irish Football Association. - Any change to the legal form, legal group structure (including a merger with another entity or transfer of football activities to another entity) or identity (including headquarters, name or colours) of a licence applicant /licensee that took place within the three seasons preceding the start of the licence season to the detriment of the integrity of a competition or to facilitate the licence applicant's qualification for a competition on sporting merit or to facilitate a licence applicants receipt of a licence is deemed as an interruption of membership within the meaning of this provision. - 4.3.1.2 Only a registered member, in line with 4.2 and 4.3.1.1 above, can apply for/ receive a licence.
+Individuals may not apply for/ receive a licence. - 4.3.1.3 The licence applicant is fully responsible for the participation of its first team in domestic and international football club competitions as well as for the fulfilment of the club licensing criteria. - The licence applicant is, in particular, responsible for ensuring the following: - a) that all the compensation paid to the players arising from contractual or legal obligations and all the revenues arising from gate receipts are accounted for in the books of the registered member; - that the licence applicant is fully responsible for the football team composed of registered players participating in domestic and international competitions; - that the IFA is provided with all necessary information and documents relevant to proving that the licensing obligations are fulfilled, as these obligations relate to the sporting, infrastructure, personnel and administrative, legal and financial criteria set out under Chapters 6, 7, 8, 9 and 10 respectively; - that the IFA is provided with any other documentation relevant for decision-making.
+This includes information on the reporting entity/ entities in respect of which sporting, infrastructure,